johnssson/hdg_bavaria_homeassistant/README.md

 ### Number Entities (Controls)

-Number entities allow you to view and adjust specific settings on your boiler.
-These typically correspond to configurable parameters.
+Number entities allow you to view and adjust specific numeric settings on your boiler.
+These typically correspond to configurable parameters defined as writable in `SENSOR_DEFINITIONS`.
 Examples include:

 - **`number.hdg_boiler_<alias>_tagbetrieb_raumtemperatur_soll`**: Target room temperature for day mode (Heating Circuit 1).
-- **`number.hdg_boiler_<alias>_hk1_parallelverschiebung`**: Parallel shift for the heating curve (Heating Circuit 1).
+- **`number.hdg_boiler_<alias>_hk1_parallelverschiebung`**: Parallel shift for the heating curve (Heating Circuit 1) in Kelvin.
 - **`number.hdg_boiler_<alias>_hk1_steilheit`**: Slope of the heating curve (Heating Circuit 1).
 - Other setpoints or configuration values as defined in `SENSOR_DEFINITIONS` with `ha_platform: "number"` and `writable: true`.